Deep-sea mining: beyond the headlines

 When it comes to assessing potential risk of species extinction from nodule mining, what matters is the distribution of a species in comparison with the area being mined.

 The ISA has already established large "Areas of Potential Environment Interest" (aka "APEIs") that are effectively marine reserves: thay have been designated as areas of the CCZ that will never be mined.
-There were originally nine APEIs, increased to thirteen in 2021, and together they cover 1.97 million km2 of seafloor (an area more than eight times the size of the UK).
+There were originally nine APEIs, increased to thirteen in 2021 following advice from scientists, and together they cover 1.97 million km2 of seafloor (an area more than eight times the size of the UK).

-If they contain the same species as the area being targeted for mining, and are not dependent on the populations in the mining area, then they should protect species from any extinction risk arising from mining impacts.
+If the ~1.97 million km2 of APEIs contain the same species as the area being targeted for mining, and their populations are not dependent on the populations in the mining area, then they should protect species from any extinction risk arising from mining impacts.

 That "if" is one of the big questions: the current APEIs are largely spread around the edge of the CCZ, while the mining claim areas are in its centre.
-So an important part of research is assessing how representative they are as potential reserves for marine life in the area - and whether they are in the right place.
+So an important part of research is assessing how representative they are as potential reserves for marine life in the area, whether they are in the right place, and how species disperse and their populations are connected across the ~6 million km2 of the CCZ.

 An analogy closer to home